Regulation on Publicity and Ethical Practices

 Ethical Obligations of the Editorial Board

 - Editor-in-chief of the scientometric journal “Economics.
 Finances.
-Law” is solely responsible for publishing, returning for revision, or rejecting a scientific article.
+Law” is solely responsible for publishing, returning for revision, or rejecting a scientific paper.

-- The editorial board should objectively evaluate all articles that are submitted to the journal staff, regardless of race, gender, religion, nationality, political preferences.
+- The editorial board should objectively evaluate all papers that are submitted to the journal staff, regardless of race, gender, religion, nationality, political preferences.

 - Journal editors must ensure that published material meets international standards of publication ethics.

 - Editors of the journal, without the participation of reviewers, may reject the paper if it does not correspond to the subject area and purposes of the journal, contrary to the established ethical principles.

 - Members of the Editorial Board must abide by strict confidentiality for all manuscripts submitted for review.
 In addition, they are not allowed to share any information related to the publication procedure with others.